Charles N. Haskell: Governor of Oklahoma

 On November 16, 1907, five minutes after it was known that Oklahoma had officially become a state, Guthrie Leader editor Leslie G. Niblack administered the oath of office to Haskell.
 The ceremony took place privately in Haskell's hotel apartments in the presence of his immediate family, Robert Latham Owen, United States Senator-elect, and Thomas Owen of Muskogee, Haskell's former political manager.
 Haskell's inaugural address at Guthrie, delivered on the south steps of the Carnegie Library, quickly lifted him into national prominence.

 Haskell's old friends William H. Murray and Robert L. Williams also came into power with the state's founding; with Murray as the state's first Speaker of the Oklahoma House of Representatives and Williams appointed, by Haskell, as the first Oklahoma Supreme Court chief justice.
 Haskell set the precedents for the use of executive power.

 During the 1st Oklahoma Legislature, Haskell delivered a message creating a commission charged with sending a message to the U.S. Congress: amending the United States Constitution to provide for the election of U.S. senators by a direct vote of the people.
 Although it did not occur until after he left office, his efforts, as well as the works of the Progressive-era leaders, provided for the passage of the Seventeenth Amendment to the United States Constitution in 1912.

 Though Guthrie was the official capital of the state, Haskell set up his administration from Oklahoma City.
 Oklahoma City quickly grew in industry and prominence, with a booming population of 64,000, shadowing the smaller city of Guthrie, which was located just miles from the growing city.
 Haskell personally led the move to change the capital from Guthrie to Oklahoma City.
 First, he moved the official home of the Great Seal of Oklahoma and Oklahoma Constitution.
 Slowly, all government functions moved to the Oklahoma City area.

-In the state legislature's first session, under Haskell's leadership, Oklahoma adopted laws regulating banking in the state, reformed the old territorial prison system, and protected the public from exploitative railroads, public utilities, trusts and monopolies.
+In the state legislature's first session, under Haskell's leadership, Oklahoma carried out various reforms including laws regulating banking in the state, while the old territorial prison system was reformed and the public protected from exploitative railroads, public utilities, trusts and monopolies.
 Haskell also initiated a law insuring deposits in case of a bank failure, a landmark piece of legislation in the nation.
 Haskell also rigidly enforced prohibition through the Alcohol Control Act.
 Though following progressive dogma at every turn, such as the introduction of child labor laws, factory inspection codes, safety codes for mines, health and sanitary laws, and employer's liability for workers, Haskell's legislative schedule also included Jim Crow laws for Oklahoma.
 Haskell's other significant contributions while governor included establishing the Oklahoma Geological Survey, the Oklahoma School for the Blind, the Oklahoma College for Women and the Oklahoma State Department of Health.
 In addition, he helped to create the Oklahoma Court of Criminal Appeals in 1908.
 Haskell selected the first judges of the Oklahoma Court of Criminal Appeals.